Premelting

-Premelting shows its effects in frost heave, the growth of snowflakes and, taking grain boundary interfaces into account, maybe even in the movement of glaciers.
+Premelting shows its effects in frost heave, and, taking grain boundary interfaces into account, maybe even in the movement of glaciers.

 Considering a solid-vapour interface, complete and incomplete premelting can be distinguished.
 During a temperature rise from below to above $T_m$, in the case of complete premelting, the solid melts homogeneously from the outside to the inside; in the case of incomplete premelting, the liquid film stays very thin during the beginning of the melting process, but droplets start to form on the interface.
 In either case, the solid always melts from the outside inwards, never from the inside.

 History

 The first to mention premelting might have been Michael Faraday in 1842 for ice surfaces.
 He compared the effect which holds a snowball together to that which makes buildings from moistured sand stable.
 Another interesting thing he mentioned is that two blocks of ice can freeze together.
-Later Tammann and Stranski suggested that all surfaces might, due to the reduction of surface energy, start melting at their surfaces.
+Later Tammann (1910) and Stranski (1942) suggested that all crystals might, due to the reduction of surface energy, start melting at their surfaces.
 Frenkel strengthened this by noting that, in contrast to liquids, no overheating can be found for solids.
 After extensive studies on many materials, it can be concluded that it is a common attribute of the solid state that the melting process begins at the surface.